 The Supervisor assigns overall rating, has the reviewer sign the review, and conducts final review conference with the employee.
 If an immediate supervisor has not supervised an employee for at least 90 days, the performance review must be completed by another qualified employee.

 Prior to the final review conference between the supervisor and the employee, the supervisor (manager) and reviewer, (normally the supervisor's manager), sign and date the End of Review Performance Discussion signature block on the form.
 After the final review conference, the employee signs and dates the form.

-Prior to the last day of the review period, completed form is submitted to the department personnel specialist who forwards the form to the Division of Human Resources.
+Prior to the last day of the review period, completed form is submitted to the department personnel specialist who forwards the form to the Division of Human Capital Services.